Monday, September 8, 2025

 “And I will winnow them with a winnowing fan in the gates of the land; I will bereave them of children; I will destroy My people, since they do not return from their ways.”
 Jeremiah 15:7

-John the Baptist spoke of Jesus as a winnower.
+Jesus is a winnower.
 “His winnowing fork is in His hand, and He will thoroughly clear His threshing floor; and He will gather His wheat into the barn, but He will burn up the chaff with unquenchable fire.”
-(Matthew 3:12 ) A winnower separates bad from good.
+(Matthew 3:12 )

 “Their widows will be increased to Me more than the sand of the seas; I will bring against them, against the mother of the young men, a plunderer at noonday; I will cause anguish and terror to fall on them suddenly.”
 Jeremiah 15:8